marcglasberg/bdd_framework/README.md

 > _This package is brought to you by <a href="https://www.linkedin.com/in/zhammoud/">Zaher Hammoud</a> and me, <a href="https://github.com/marcglasberg">Marcelo Glasberg</a>._

-This package simplifies <a href='https://en.wikipedia.org/wiki/Behavior-driven_development'>Behavior Driven Development (BDD)</a> for Dart/Flutter.
+This package supports and simplifies <a href='https://en.wikipedia.org/wiki/Behavior-driven_development'>Behavior Driven Development (BDD)</a> for Dart/Flutter.

-BDD is a fantastic development method that empowers us to build comprehensive, well-documented, well-tested, and easily adjustable code.
-It enhances the collaboration between developers and other technical and non-technical staff.
+BDD is a fantastic development method that empowers you to build comprehensive, well-documented, well-tested, and easily adjustable code.
+It enhances the collaboration between developers and other non-technical staff, hereby called "business stakeholders", which include Project and Product managers, Product owners, Business analysts, QA engineers, testers, and sometimes even clients.

 Despite its numerous benefits, not all companies adopt BDD.
 One reason behind this is that traditional BDD frameworks tend to complicate the process, discouraging developers from writing